netbeez/bash-style-guide/bash-style-guide.md

 #### `local` statement
 The `local` statement is an aliases of `declare`.
 It works the same way, except an error will be thrown if `local` is used outside of a funtion.
+Due to this extra strictness, `local` should always be used over `declare` inside of functions.
 The `-r` readonly option should always be used when possible.

 Example 0: